erupakov/trezor-wallet-provider/README.md

 This is an adaptation of Hartger Veeman's provider (v4 Trezor software derivation) to current version 7 of Trezor Connect software.

+The solution still uses both trezor.js (old implementation ot Trezor software) and new Trezor Connect software (newest implementation).
+This ambiguity is planned to abandon completely in v0.3 of the provider removing trezor.js hooks.

 # Installation

 ```